markkimsal/nofw/README.md

 things
 ======
 Sometimes you need to use an object in more than one place (duh).
 These are 'things' in nofw.
-If you want to have a standard user class, in the etc/bootstrap.php file simple add:
+If you want to have a standard user class, in the etc/bootstrap.php file simply add:
 ```php
 associate_IAmA('user', 'myuser/user_model.php');
 ```